Benefits and Allowances

 • Ramps

-• A stair-lift.
+• A stair-lift

 The grant does not cover VAT on the work.
 However, you can apply to Revenue for a VAT refund for any appliances that you need and the cost of installing them.

-The maximum grant you can get is €6,000, which may cover 100% of the cost of the works.
+The maximum grant you can get is €8,000 (as of 1 December 2024), which may cover 100% of the cost of the works.
 However, you may not get the maximum grant.
 This is because the grant is paid by your local authority, and is dependent on what funding they have available.
 They will decide whether they can pay you the full grant, or a percentage of the grant.

 Further Information: https://www.citizensinformation.ie/en/housing/housing-grants-and-schemes/mobility-aids-grant-scheme/